 Training and Professional Development

-Our training is informed by our unique model of practice and expertise in working with young women affected by 'gangs' and county lines.
+Our training is informed by our unique model of practice and expertise in working with young women affected by criminal exploitation and violence.

 Our training is informed by current and former service users, who may facilitate training if they wish, as part of a paid contract with Abianda.

 Having young women who have been affected by gangs or county lines influence training content and delivery ensures that professionals from a wide range of sectors and specialisms understand the realities of young women’s lives and experiences.

-To start, everyone completes our 3-hour introductory module "An Introduction to Working with Young Women and Girls Affected by County Lines".
+All delegates must attend our 3-hour introductory module Working with Young Women and Girls Affected by 'Gangs' and County Lines

 Commissioners may then select additional modules

-To find out more, please explore the links given here, or contact us at email@example.com.
+To find out more, please explore the links given here, or contact us at leanda[at]abianda.com.

 1 or 2-day Training is back!